telepace/nexus/docs/guides/fly-deployment.md

 # Deploying to Fly.io

-This guide explains how to deploy the Quick Forge AI project to [Fly.io](https://fly.io).
+This guide explains how to deploy the nexus project to [Fly.io](https://fly.io).

 ## Prerequisites